derbyjs/derby/index.md

 >
 > **inputPaths:** One or more paths for function inputs.
 The function will be called whenever one of the inputs or its sub-paths are modified
 >
-> **fn:** The function to evalute.
+> **fn:** The function to evaluate.
 The function will be called with each of its inputs as arguments
 >
 > **out:** Returns the result of the function